Liquid-Prep/Liquid-Prep/CNM/README.md

 * The Code: SoilSensorCal collects the calibration factors for the soil moisture probe and stores them in the Particle's EEPROM.

-### Soil Penentration Device
+### Soil Penetration Device

 The capacitive sensor is attached to a metal penetration that can be pushed into the soil by stepping on a platorm near the base.
-The pentration device was cut from 0.25 inch steel on a Torchmate CNC Plasma Table.
-The /Torchmate folder in this respository includes the files to plasma cut the penetration device.
+The penetration device was cut from 0.25 inch steel on a Torchmate CNC Plasma Table.
+The `./Torchmate` folder in this respository includes the files to plasma cut the penetration device.

 ![SoilProbe](images/Probe.jpg)